Magnetostatic modes and criticality in quantum-Ising materials: Dipolar sums and demagnetization fields in uniaxial magnets

+is an effective demagnetization factor \cite{Brug, LiberskySM}.
+Domain structure will form to minimize the magnetostatic energy of a system, $E_m = -\mu_0/(2\rho_s)\sum_i H_{d,i}^z M_i^z$.
+In, for example, a cuboidal sample divided into stripe domains, one finds $H_{d,i}^z \approx 0$ \cite{Kittel1946, KooyEnz}.
+We expect this to hold true more generally; domain structure forms so that the demagnetization field in the bulk of the sample is small, so in the absence of an applied field $N_{eff}^z \approx 0$.
+As the magnetization of a sample depends on temperature and other properties of a material, such as exchange and hyperfine fields, so will $N_{eff}^z$.

-In a mean-field (MF) analysis, the dipolar Hamiltonian given by Eq. (\ref{eq:HdipM}) may be written as a sum of three terms: The ground state energy, the single ion (or MF) component of the Hamiltonian, and a fluctuation term describing interactions between sites.
-One has $\mathcal{H}_{dip} = E_{gs} + \mathcal{H}_{MF} + \mathcal{H}_{fl}$.
+In a mean-field (MF) analysis, the dipolar Hamiltonian given by Eq. (\ref{eq:HdipM}) may be written as a sum of three terms: The ground state energy, the single-ion (or MF) component, and a fluctuation term describing interactions between sites, $\mathcal{H}_{dip} = E_{gs} + \mathcal{H}_{MF} + \mathcal{H}_{fl}$.
 The single-ion component of the Hamiltonian is